timhf/python-prodj-link/docs/README.md

 ### Network configuration

 You need to be on the same Ethernet network as the players are discovered using broadcasts.
-The players will aquire IPs using DHCP if a server is available, otherwise they fall back to IPv4 autoconfiguration.
+The players will acquire IPs using DHCP if a server is available, otherwise they fall back to IPv4 autoconfiguration.
 If there is no DHCP server on your network, make sure you assign a IP address inside 169.254.0.0/16 to yourself, for example using NetworkManager or avahi-autoipd.

 You can test your setup using wireshark or tcpdump to see if you receive keepalive broadcast on port 50000.